MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-getthreaddescription.md

 Thread descriptions do not need to be unique.

 To free the memory for the thread description, call the <a href="https://docs.microsoft.com/windows/desktop/api/winbase/nf-winbase-localfree">LocalFree</a> method.

+GetThreadDescription is only available by <a href="https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking"> Run Time Dynamic Linking</a> on Windows Server 2016, 1607.

 #### Examples